+- YYYY is the year

-''' MM is the month (01-12)
+- MM is the month (01-12)

-DD is the day (01-31)
+- DD is the day (01-31)

-HH is the hour (00-23)
+- HH is the hour (00-23)

-mm are the minutes (00-59)
+- mm are the minutes (00-59)

-SS are the seconds (00-59)
+- SS are the seconds (00-59)

-O is the relation of local time to GMT where + indicates that local time is later than GMT, - indicates that local time is earlier than GMT, and Z indicates that local time is GMT mm' is the absolute value of the offset from GMT in minutes
+- \odot is the relation of local time to GMT where + indicates that local time is later than GMT, indicates that local time is earlier than GMT, and Z indicates that local time is GMT

-HH' is the absolute value of the offset from GMT in hours '''
+- $\tt HH\,\prime\,$ is the absolute value of the offset from GMT in hours

+- $\ensuremath{\mathsf{mm}}\,'$ is the absolute value of the offset from GMT in minutes

 Trailing fields other than the year are optional.
 The default value for day and month is 1; all other numerical fields default to 0.
 If no GMT information is specified, the relationship of the specified time to GMT is considered unknown.
 Whether the time zone is known or not, the rest of the date should be specified in local time.
 Profiles should be extended with the optional tag crdInfoTag.
 This tag contains the PostScript product name to which this profile corresponds and the names of the companion CRDs.
-See Clause 6.5.1:"crdInfoType" for the format.
+See clause 6.5.1 "crdInfoType" for the format.